sumanmukherjee03/practice-and-katas/k8s/CKA/authentication.README.md

     Next we generate the client key and certs for the admin user The subject name CN in the csr is the name the kubectl client authenticates with.
     So, in audit logs this is the name we will see.
 However, the name can be anything.
-    While signing use the ca.crt and ca.key instead of self signing the crt.
+    While signing, use the ca.crt and ca.key instead of self signing the crt.
 That's the main difference from the commands above for generating the ca.crt.
-    Also, when generating the csr, remember to mention the group that this kube-admin user belongs to with `"/O=system:masters"` in the `-subj` parameter.
+    Also, when generating the csr, remember to mention the group that this kube-admin user belongs to, with something like `"/O=system:masters"` in the `-subj` parameter.
     This `system:masters` group should already exist in the kubernetes cluster with admin privileges.
     ```
     openssl genrsa -out admin.key 2048